fadeevab/mediator-pattern-rust/README.md

 _*Mediator* is a challenging pattern to be implemented in *Rust*._ Here is **why** and **what ways** are there to implement Mediator in Rust.

+A typical Mediator implementation in other languages is a classic anti-pattern in Rust: many objects hold mutable cross-references on each other, trying to mutate each other, which is a deadly sin in Rust - the compiler won't pass your first naive implementation unless it's oversimplified.

 By definition, [Mediator][1] restricts direct communications between the objects and forces them to collaborate only via a mediator object.
 It also stands for a Controller in the MVC pattern.
 Let's see the nice diagrams from https://refactoring.guru:

 | Problem                      | Solution                      |